jaym096/Bayesian-Linear-Regression/README.md

        -> integer value (1,2): to decide which experiment to run 1 : experiment 1
 	                2 : experiment 2
-    2.Example: If I want to perform experiment 1 on yelp data set then: python main.py yelp_labelled.txt 1
+    2. Example: If I want to perform experiment 1 on yelp data set then: python main.py yelp_labelled.txt 1